Flexible, part-time adult learning courses

-More than 15,000 adult learners from across the globe are enrolled on part-time courses with the Department annually, with students ranging in age from 18 into their 90s.
+More than 15,000 adult learners from across the globe are enrolled on part-time continuing education programmes with the department annually, with students ranging in age from 18 into their 90s.

-- Short online courses and virtual classes allow you to study from home when it suits you.
-Courses start throughout the year and no previous qualifications are needed.
+- Short online courses and virtual classes allow you to study from home, from anywhere in the world, when it suits you.
+These distance learning courses start throughout the year and no previous qualifications are needed.
 When face-to-face teaching can resume, we also offer day schools and weekly classes in Oxford.

 - Looking to progress in your career or retrain?
 Our professional development programmes are geared for working professionals in many fields, including the health sciences, technology, business, environment and sustainability.

 - Undergraduate award courses allow you to gain an Oxford qualification part-time.
-All are designed with flexibility in mind, since many of our students study alongside work and family commitments.
+All are designed with flexibility in mind, since many of our students study alongside work and family commitments, and some have online study options.

 - Already have an undergraduate qualification?
-Our flexible postgraduate programmes (certificates, diplomas, master's degrees and DPhils) are a great way to further your knowledge, progress in your career or learn for personal enrichment.
+Our flexible postgraduate programmes (certificates, diplomas, master's degrees and DPhils) are a great way to to continue your studies and further your knowledge, progress in your career or learn for personal enrichment.

 Returning to study